dagrejs/graphlib/README.md

 # Graphlib

-Graphlib is a JavaScript library that provides an implementation of a multi-graph.
-This library is used as part of the [dagre](https://github.com/cpettitt/dagre) library, but is available here in a light-weight, standalone form.
+Graphlib is a JavaScript library that provides data structures for undirected and directed multi-graphs along with algorithms that can be used with them.

 [![Build Status](https://secure.travis-ci.org/cpettitt/graphlib.png)](http://travis-ci.org/cpettitt/graphlib)